How to wish someone Happy Birthday, 7 Artsy Tips!

 I was walking along a path with two friends – the sun was setting – suddenly the sky turned blood red – I paused, feeling exhausted, and leaned on the fence – there were blood and tongues of fire above the blue-black fjord and the city – my friends walked on, and I stood there trembling with anxiety – and I sensed an infinite scream passing through nature.

-Jackson Pollock remains a fantastic and famous artist, despite criticism for his work’s abstracted and childish features.
+Jackson Pollock is fantastic artist, despite criticism for his work’s abstracted features.
+Pollock chose words to describe art that was not subjective, and much more emotive.

 Convergence by Jackson Pollock